Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Circle-equivariance of the equivalent deformation operator

 As in the preceding section, let $(A,\varphi,\psi)$ be a smooth solution of the non-Abelian monopole equations \eqref{eq:SO(3)_monopole_equations_almost_Hermitian_perturbed_intro_regular} with a regularized Taubes perturbation on a rank-two Hermitian vector bundle $(E,H)$ over a smooth, closed almost Hermitian manifold $(X,g,J,\omega)$ of real dimension four.
-We will again assume that $(A,\varphi,\psi)$ is split with respect to a decomposition $E=L_1\oplus L_2$ as an orthogonal direct sum of Hermitian line bundles and we will describe an $S^1$-equivariant structure for the decomposable deformation operator $\cT_{\partial_A,\varphi,\psi,r}$ from Section \ref{sec:HarmonicTheoryForPerturbedEquations} given by
+We will again assume that $(A,\varphi,\psi)$ is split with respect to a decomposition $E=L_1\oplus L_2$ as an orthogonal direct sum of Hermitian line bundles and we will describe an $S^1$-equivariant structure for the equivalent deformation operator $\cT_{\partial_A,\varphi,\psi,r}$ given in \eqref{eq:Perturbed_AC_Deformation_Operator} by

 where as in \eqref{eq:sEkC}, the Fr\'echet spaces $\sF_k$ are given by

 and the operators $\hat\partial_{A,\varphi,\psi,r}^{0,*}$ and $\bar\partial_{A,\varphi,\psi}^1$ are defined in \eqref{eq:DefineHat0*OperatorPerturbed}, \eqref{eq:DefineHatPartial0}, and \eqref{eq:DefineBarPartialWithMu} as, for $a''\in\Om^{0,1}(\fsl(E))$, $\si\in\Omega^0(E)$, $\tau\in\Omega^{0,2}(E)$,